Get your team started in minutes

 • Optional IAM Users/Groups: Helps organize who in the customer account can run queries.

-How to Set It Up ?
+How to Set It Up for AWS Glue Data Catalog ?

 Here’s a high-level overview of how this works from both sides: